 For success with lavender, pay attention to the soil.
 Lavender likes well-draining, alkaline soils.
 If your soil tends to clay, amend with plenty of organic compost.

 This plant prefers an alkaline pH from 6.7 to 7.3.
 If you think your soil is acidic, get a soil test from the Garden Center or your local Cooperative Extension Service.
-Amend acid soil with organic dolomite lime to “sweeten the soil” and attain the proper pH.
+Amend acidic soil with organic dolomite lime to “sweeten the soil” and attain the proper pH.

+Create new lavender plants by propagation.
 Lavender doesn’t always grow true from seed.
 The lavender sold at the Garden Center starts as a cutting, and propagation is still the best way to make more plants.
 Take cuttings from lavender plants right after they bloom and place in good quality potting mix to root.

 Dried lavender will keep its fragrance for months.
 Stems will stay fresh in water for about a week.
 Dry or freeze the leaves for longer storage.